Gepardec/tdd-training/2-entry-to-tdd/README.md

 Test-Driven-Development (short: TDD) is a software development approach in which tests are written to specify what the code will do in the future.

-In other words, you write your specifications for each feature is written first and if the test fails, new code is written in order to pass the test.
+In other words, you write your specifications for each feature first and if the test fails, new code is written in order to pass the test.
 After that you will optionally do some refactoring to clean up the written code.

 TDD instructs developers to write new code only if an automated test has failed first.